 Whitestone’s 360 secluded acres on the shores of Watts Bar Lake provide a peaceful country pace.
-Horses and Scottish Highland cattle graze in sloping pastures and Herons wing across water to reach small islands.
+Horses graze in sloping pastures and Herons wing across water to reach small islands.
 Wildlife and waterfowl sanctuaries surround the meadows and woods.
 The birds inhabit Paint Rock Wildlife Refuge, a protected area that borders the inn’s property.

 The bed and breakfast inn serves as a retreat for world-weary people.
 They find many ways to enjoy relaxation – tennis, hiking, picnicking, bicycling and spa treatments.
 Fishing or boating on a 39,000 acre Tennessee lake is available at the inn’s dock; kayaks and canoes are on-site (seasonal availability).